Tinkerforge/doc/en/source/Software/API_Bindings_CSharp_Windows_Phone.rst

 **Requirements**: Windows Phone SDK 7.1 or newer

 For Windows Phone the normal :ref:`C# bindings <api_bindings_csharp>` can be used.
+For general information see the documentation about the C# bindings, this page only covers Windows Phone specific things.

 The asynchronous sockets that are needed for Windows Phone are currently not supported in Mono.
 Since the ``Tinkerforge.dll`` is build to be compatible with C# 2.0 and Mono, the DLL is not compatible with Windows Phone.
 To overcome this we have added asynchronous